What is it?

 How can you eat a healthy vegetarian diet when you're pregnant?

-Make sure that you get enough protein, vitamin B12, calcium, vitamin D, zinc, and iron while you are pregnant and breastfeeding.
-These are vital to your baby's health.
+Make sure that you get enough protein, vitamin B12, calcium, vitamin D, zinc, and iron while you are pregnant.
+These are important nutrients for a healthy pregnancy.

-You might want to see a registered dietitian to be sure that you're eating a balanced diet.
+You might want to see a registered dietitian to be sure that you're getting all the nutrients you need.
 This can be even more important if you plan to eat a strict vegetarian diet.
 You may need to take a vitamin and mineral supplement.

 How can you get more protein on a vegetarian diet?